joachim-gassen/botex/README.md

 ## Problems and Bugs

-If you encounter any problems or bugs, please open a [GitHub issue]((https://github.com/joachim-gassen/botex/issues)) on this repository.
+If you encounter any problems or bugs, please open a [GitHub issue]((https://github.com/joachim-gassen/botex/issues)).

 ## Paper